kubernetes/contributor-site/content/en/events/2023/kcsna/location.md

 ### Contributor Social Location

-TODO: Update the link and address below:

-The Contributor [Social] will be held at [...]
+The Contributor [Social] will be held at TBD.

 **Address**<br>